Commonwealth of the Philippines

-The Commonwealth of the Philippines (Mancomunidad de Filipinas; Komonwelt ng Pilipinas) was an unincorporated territory and commonwealth of the United States that existed from 1935 to 1946.
+The Commonwealth of the Philippines (Mancomunidad de Filipinas; Komonwelt ng Pilipinas) was an unincorporated territory and commonwealth (dependency) of the United States that existed from 1935 to 1946.
 It was established following the Tydings–McDuffie Act to replace the Insular Government of the Philippine Islands and was designed as a transitional administration in preparation for full Philippine independence.
 Its foreign affairs remained managed by the United States.

 During its more than a decade of existence, the Commonwealth had a strong executive and a supreme court.
-Its legislature, dominated by the Nacionalista Party, was initially unicameral but later bicameral.
+Its legislature, dominated from the Nacionalista Party, was initially unicameral but later bicameral.
 In 1937, the government selected Tagalog – the language of the capital Manila and its surrounding provinces – as the basis of the national language, although it would be many years before its usage became general.
 Women's suffrage was adopted, and the economy recovered to pre-Depression levels before the Japanese invasion of the islands in 1941.
-A period of exile took place during World War II from 1942 to 1945, when Japan occupied the Commonwealth.
+A period of exile took place during World War II from 1942 to 1945, when Japan occupied the Philippines.

 The Commonwealth officially ended on July 4, 1946, as the Philippines attained full sovereignty as provided for in Article XVIII of the 1935 Constitution.

 Name

 The Commonwealth of the Philippines was also known as the "Philippine Commonwealth", or simply as "the Commonwealth".
 Its official name in Spanish, the other of the Commonwealth's two official languages, was Commonwealth de Filipinas (/es/).
 The 1935 Constitution uses "the Philippines" as the country's short-form name throughout its provisions, and uses "the Philippine Islands" only to refer to pre-1935 status and institutions.
 Under the Insular Government (1901–1935), both terms were official.
 In 1937, Tagalog was declared to be the basis of a national language, effective after two years.
-The country's official name translated into Tagalog would be Kómonwélt ng Pilipinas (/tl /).
+The country's official name translated into Tagalog would be Komonwelt ng Pilipinas (/tl /).